jai-anurag-y/New-Year-Countdown/README.md

 This countdown timer was created by **Jai Anurag Y** as a fun project.
 Feel free to contribute or share your feedback.

-Enjoy the countdown to the New Year!
+Enjoy the countdown to the New Year !!!